ShawnHacks/resizeimage.dev/docs/producthunt.md

 ### **Tagline (≤60 characters)**

-> Batch resize images online — fast, private, and works entirely in your browser.
+> Batch resize images fast, private, and works entirely in your browser.

 ### **Short Description (for the listing)**